 It’s important to understand the term “covered entity”.
 It refers to specific organizations subject to the HIPAA Privacy Rule.
 That includes healthcare providers, insurers and HMOs, and healthcare clearinghouses.
 It also extends to any of the “business associates” with whom those covered entities share information.
 That might include third-party billing services, e-mail providers, software companies that host databases containing patient information, or cloud-based fax services.

 Covered entities must take considerable care to be sure that any such third-party service provider has signed a business associate agreement (BAA) acknowledging its obligations to maintain the privacy and security of any PHI that it may receive, store, or transmit.
 Unfortunately, it might not always be obvious when such information is being handled by a third party.
-In 2016, for example, an orthopedic clinic contracted with an external vendor to convert its x-ray films to a digital format, and then to recycle the films.
+In 2016, for example, an orthopedic clinic contracted with an external vendor to convert its X-ray films to a digital format, and then to recycle the films.
 Because the clinic failed to get a signed BAA from the vendor, they were charged with violating the HIPAA Privacy Rule and were ordered to pay a $750,000 fine.

 Not all organizations that collect PHI are covered under HIPAA.
-Educational institutions, for example, are instead subject to FERPA, which governs privacy of student information.
+Educational institutions, for example, are instead subject to FERPA, which governs the privacy of student information.
 A student who visits the school nurse, for example, would be protected by FERPA, not by HIPAA.

 In order for information to be protected under HIPAA, it must be “personally identifiable”, and it must be related to a person's past, present, or future physical or mental health or condition; to any medical treatment provided to a person; or to past, present, or future payment for healthcare.

 Some information may be shared without violating the HIPAA Privacy Rule.
-PHI may be shared for marketing or research purposes, provided that a written HIPAA Authorizationis obtained from the patient.
+PHI may be shared for marketing or research purposes, provided that a written HIPAA Authorization is obtained from the patient.
 For research purposes, PHI may be shared without such authorization if all personally identifiable information is removed prior to sharing the information.

 The COVID-19 pandemic has also led to some special exceptions.
-These include disclosure to first responders and public health authorities in cases where such disclosure is required by law, or when it is necessary to protect the public, or to protect healthcare workers or first responders.
-There are also exceptions for reporting COVID-19 infections to Health Information Exchanges (HIEs), which are organizations that enable the sharing of electronic protected health information (ePHI) among authorized parties, including public health authorities (PHAs) and researchers.
+These include disclosure to first responders and public health authorities in cases where such disclosure is required by law, or when it is necessary to protect the public or to protect healthcare workers or first responders.
+There are also exceptions for reporting COVID-19 infections to Health Information Exchanges (HIEs), which are organizations that enable the sharing of electronically protected health information (ePHI) among authorized parties, including public health authorities (PHAs) and researchers.

 If your organization is looking to update your technology, contact us today, or call 800-473-6208 to discuss your needs with us.
 We’ll work with you to make sure your compliance requirements are fully satisfied.